-- Activation of the local plan because of a disaster. - Exercises designed to practice or test aspects of the local plan. - Alterations to the roles or responsibilities of any agency involved in the local plan. - · Changes to operational procedures. - External disasters or new technology which may suggest a review be carried out. - Murweh Shire Council organisational structural change. - An officer responsible for overseeing a LDMG task leaving that position. - Following an assessment of the local plan by the Chief Executive Officer of the Department (or delegate).

-• Following an assessment by the DDMG or DDC (or delegate).
+- Changes to operational procedures. - External disasters or new technology which may suggest a review be carried out. - Murweh Shire Council organisational structural change. - An officer responsible for overseeing an LDMG task leaving that position. - Following an assessment of the local plan by the Chief Executive Officer of the Department (or delegate). - Following an assessment by the DDMG or DDC (or delegate).